soobinrho/BeeMovr/README.md

 BeeMovr pulls in real-time precipitation, maximum temperature, and minimum temperature data from Open Meteo API, and calculates a prediction of the maximum possible honey yield value of any given coordinates on the map based on [Hayes Kent Grogan's paper](https://etd.auburn.edu/bitstream/handle/10415/7108/Hayes%20Grogan.pdf).
 Our project seeks to give beekeepers increased information about ideal pollinator conditions near them to increase colony survival rate and reduce uncertainty.
 We focused on researching the most accurate model possible.
-Currently, we use a linear regression with the factors of maximum and minimum temperatures and monthly sum of precipitation.
+Currently, we use a linear regression model with the factors of precipitation, maximum temperature, and minimum temperature.
-We plan to use [IBM watsonx.data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-getting-started) to pull combined data from [USDA (U.S. Department of Agriculture)](https://www.usda.gov/) and [NASS (National Agricultural Statistics Service)](https://www.nass.usda.gov/) for improved prediction models.
+Further, we plan to use [IBM watsonx.data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-getting-started) to pull combined data from [USDA (U.S. Department of Agriculture)](https://www.usda.gov/) and [NASS (National Agricultural Statistics Service)](https://www.nass.usda.gov/) for improved prediction models.

 We're also trying to increase prediction accuracy by ingesting colony-specific demographic data into our prediction model, as colony demographic data such as the age of the queen were found to be statistically significant, as discovered by Grogan's 2020 paper.
 Currently, we rely on [Next.js built-in request memorization caching](https://nextjs.org/docs/app/building-your-application/caching#request-memoization) to avoid duplicate API calls.